- What is the 10 year rule on long residence?

 Seven year residence rule for children and families

-Registration as British if born in UK plus 10 years’ residence
+Registration as British for children with 10 years’ residence

 - was born in the UK on or after 1 January 1983,